Christina Aguilera at Voltaire: Critical response

-Tomás Mier from Rolling Stone described the concert residency show as "sexier, Burlesqueier, and more intimate", while pointing out "Aguilera's ever-so-stunning vocals and Vegas show(wo)manship".
+Tomás Mier from Rolling Stone described the show as "sexier, Burlesqueier, and more intimate", while pointing out "Aguilera's ever-so-stunning vocals and Vegas show(wo)manship".
 Mier also highlighted dancers, live sax and trumpet players, as well as her transition from a shimmering silver minidress into a dominatrix-style outfit to perform "You Don't Own Me" from atop a bed.
 Las Vegas Review-Journal author John Katsilometes said that "Aguilera's superb voice alone sets her apart", citing her "soaring performance" during "Beautiful" as one of the night's highlights alongside the dance troupe and full backing band.
 Em Jurbala of Las Vegas Magazine praised the residency, writing: "Almost as stunning as Aguilera's vocals and personality, the wardrobe for this show is chic, dynamic and fashionable".
-Setlist.fm applauded the show, noting that "Voltaire is [...]
-Xtina at her most creative, both visually and musically".

 Commercial performance

-Aguilera's residency has been met with an overwhelming demand for tickets.
+Aguilera's residency was met with an overwhelming demand for tickets.
 In an interview with Las Vegas Review-Journal, Voltaire's creator Michael Gruber stated, "[Her] shows were oversold [...]
 With the amount of interest and reviews, demand has increased substantially".
 On March 6, 2024, Aguilera added an additional 300 tickets for each date of the second leg of the residency due to high demand.
-Journalist John Katsilometes, who covers the Las Vegas entertainment scene, called it a "hit residency", and in August 2024, Glamour noted that it was "successful".
+Journalist John Katsilometes, for the Las Vegas Review Journal, called it a "hit residency", and in August 2024, Glamour noted that it was "successful".
 According to Ringier Axel Springer, almost every Aguilera's show at Voltaire was sold out.